assamite/creamas/docs/source/create_sim.rst

 ==========================

-Creamas contains easy to use iterative simulation to perform experiments on single computer set up.
+Creamas contains easy to use iterative simulation to perform experiments on a single computer set up.
 Each agent wishing to use simulation has to implement :meth:`~creamas.core.agent.CreativeAgent.act`:

 .. automethod:: creamas.core.agent.CreativeAgent.act